 If you have more time during your Belize itinerary, consider spending a few extra days either visiting San Ignacio in the jungle near the Guatemalan border, Placencia also along the coast, or even San Pedro on Ambergris Caye for more beach time!

 If you’re planning to visit San Ignacio, definitely opt to visit the ATM Cave (Actun Tunichil Muknal).
 This cave is one of the most popular places to visit in Belize for its Mayan artifacts and skeletons.

 You can also do this tour to the ATM Cave from Hopkins if you prefer to stay near the beach instead!

 There is also the option to head into Guatemala from Belize and visit the famous Mayan ruins of Tikal as well!
 And while you’re in San Ignacio, visit other Mayan ruins like Cahal Pech and El Pilar.

 If you’re dreaming of more beach time and crystal clear Caribbean water, then exploring more of the cayes and perhaps an atoll along the Caribbean coast is a phenomenal idea!
 The water is so beautiful, so visiting Caye Caulker, Tobacco Caye, and Turneffe Atoll are definitely great spots to visit on a longer Belize itinerary.

-Lastly, there is also the option to stay in Hopkins and visit Cockscomb Basin Jaguar Preserve to take in the wildlife either on a day or night tour, a Mayan cultural tour, or even a Garifuna cultural tour!
+Lastly, there is also the option to stay in Hopkins and visit Cockscomb Basin Jaguar Preserve to take in the wildlife either on a day or night tour, or go on a Mayan cultural tour, or even a Garifuna cultural tour!